gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ---

-# 2 Automating common tasks
+# 3. Automating common tasks
 - The following exercises will use Ansible to automate certain network operations tasks:
   - Router configuration backup
-  - Proactive heath monitoring
+  - Device health monitoring
   - Method of procedure
   - Generate iBGP config using roles
   - Generating bulk configuration

 ---
-## 2.1 Router config backup
+## 3.1 Router config backup
 ### Objective
 - Create a playbook to capture and backup a router’s running config.